Lasiopetalum angustifolium: Description

-Lasiopetalum angustifolium is spreading or dense, compact shrub typically 15–150 cm high and 40–150 cm wide, its young stems covered with rust-coloured, star-shaped hairs.
+Lasiopetalum angustifolium is a spreading or dense, compact shrub typically 15–150 cm high and 40–150 cm wide, its young stems covered with rust-coloured, star-shaped hairs.
 The leaves are narrowly egg-shaped to narrowly elliptic, 22–100 mm long and 2–10 mm wide on a petiole 2–8 mm long.
 The lower surface of the leaves is covered with rust-coloured and white, star-shaped hairs and the edges of the leaves are turned downwards or rolled under.
 The flowers are arranged in compact groups of five to eighteen on a hairy peduncle 11–28 mm long, each flower on a pedicel 1.8–3.2 mm long with an egg-shaped bract 0.9–2.5 mm long at the base.
 There are three further bracts mostly 4.7–9.8 mm long at the base of the sepals, the sepals pale brown on the outer side, with lobes 4.4–5.3 mm long.
 The five petals are egg-shaped with the narrower end towards the base, dark red, 1.2–1.9 mm long and glabrous.
 Flowering occurs from July to October and the fruit is an oval capsule 2.5–3.0 mm long.